Alawites: Lebanon

 In 2011, there were an estimated 150,000 Alawites in Lebanon, where they have lived since at least the 16th century.
 They are one of the 18 official Lebanese sects; due to the efforts of their leader, Ali Eid, the Taif Agreement of 1989 gave them two reserved seats in Parliament.
 Lebanese Alawites live primarily in the Jabal Mohsen neighbourhood of Tripoli and in 10 villages in the Akkar District, and are represented by the Arab Democratic Party.
-Their Mufti is Sheikh Assad Assi.
+Their Mufti was Sheikh Assad Assi, but he died in 2017.
 The Bab al-Tabbaneh–Jabal Mohsen conflict between pro-Syrian Alawites and anti-Syrian Sunnis has affected Tripoli for decades.

 Language

 Alawites in Syria speak a special dialect (part of Levantine Arabic) famous for the usage of letter (qāf), but this feature is shared with neighboring non-Alawite villages, such as Idlib.
 Due to foreign occupation of Syria, the same dialect is characterized by multiple borrowings, mainly from Turkish and then French, especially terms used for imported inventions such as television, radio, elevator (ascenseur), etc.